 While it can be tempting to apply à la carte prices to individual elements of the work, a full bathroom renovation is an integrated process that involves design, materials, installation, and plumbing.
 If your bathroom has one or two areas of concern, you might decide to swap out an individual fixture or two.
 You can replace a toilet or vanity or take on some limited retiling and pay solely for the cost of the new fixtures and the hours of installation work.

-But it can be misleading to break up and price out each step: even if you are just redoing fixtures and tile work, you may find you need to replace the sheetrock on the wall and address issues behind the walls, such as old valves, ancient drain pipes, etc. A gut renovation allows you to plan more broadly, so you can get more done, in the right sequence, and more cost-effectively.
+However, it can be misleading to break up and price out each step of a bathroom remodel.
+Even if you are just redoing fixtures and tile work, you may discover that you need to replace the sheetrock on the wall or address issues behind the walls, like old valves and ancient drain pipes.
+A gut renovation, which addresses the whole bathroom space, allows you to plan more broadly.
+By doing a gut renovation, you can get more work done, in the right sequence, and more cost-effectively.

 Low to high-end costs for bathroom materials and finishes

-These are the visible parts of a bathroom renovation, and probably the aspect you’ve spent the most time thinking about.
-Take a look at the range of pricing for various fixtures, materials, and finishes in the chart below.
+Listed below are the visible parts of a bathroom renovation, and probably the aspect you’ve spent the most time thinking about.
+Review the range of pricing for various fixtures, materials, and finishes in the chart below.
 On the low end, you’ll find items sourced from big-box stores like Home Depot, Walmart, or IKEA.
 Prices increase if you choose to use their interior boxes but upgrade or customize the function or style, such as the door fronts.
 On the high end are highly customized, handmade, or imported items.

 How much will materials for a bathroom remodel cost?